menu close open event RSVP required ticketed event

 Wildlife Rehabilitation Center Internship Program

-The Wisconsin Humane Society Wildlife Rehabilitation Center is an urban wildlife hospital with a staff of four full-time and two part-time licensed wildlife rehabilitators and over 150 volunteers.
-Over 5,000 sick, injured and orphaned wild animals of nearly 150 different species are cared for each year with the ultimate goal being of released back into the wild.
+The Wisconsin Humane Society Wildlife Rehabilitation Center is an urban wildlife hospital with a small staff of licensed wildlife rehabilitators and over 150 volunteers.
+Roughly 5,000 sick, injured, and orphaned wild animals of nearly 150 different species are cared for each year with the ultimate goal being of released back into the wild.

 Upon completion of our internship, interns should have acquired a working knowledge of the basics of wildlife rehabilitation and valuable experience and insight into a career working with wildlife.
-Interns should expect to learn about a variety of subjects central to the practice of wildlife rehabilitation with emphasis on animal husbandry and supportive care (note: this is not a veterinary internship.
-We work closely with our veterinarians, but we do not have a wildlife veterinarian on staff).
+Interns should expect to learn about a variety of subjects central to the practice of wildlife rehabilitation with emphasis on animal husbandry and supportive care (note: this is not a veterinary internship).
 Topics include:

 • Limiting stress in captive wild animals